-When a Catholic (the penitent) enters the confessional – a dark booth with a kneeling place and a window – he is to reflect on his sins until the priest (the confessor) slides open the window to listen to him.
+When the penitent enters the confessional – a dark booth with a kneeling place and a window – he is to reflect on his sins until the priest (the confessor) slides open the window to listen to him.
 He must separate out the mortal from the venial sins.
-To hold back a mortal sin from the priest is a deadly act that will send him to hell.
+To hold back a mortal sin from the priest will send him to hell.

 The Bible is replete with examples of people who did not see their sin as “seriously wrong” yet were severely judged by God (Lev.
 10:1-2, Num.
-12:1-10, 2Sam.
+12:1-10, 2 Sam.
 6:20-23, Acts 5:3-5).
-In God’s standard of holiness, there is no such thing as “venial sins.”
+In God’s standard, there is no “venial sin.”

-If I [a priest] know that someone has made up his mind to commit sin and there is no other way of preventing him, I may lawfully induce him to be satisfied with some less offence of God than he was bent on committing.
+“If I [a priest] know that someone has made up his mind to commit sin and there is no other way of preventing him, I may lawfully induce him to be satisfied with some less offence of God than he was bent on committing.
 And so, if a man was determined to commit adultery, I do nothing morally wrong, but rather the contrary, by persuading him to commit fornication instead” (Manual of Moral Theology I:201-202).

-Priests are in fact, mandated to resort to different tactics to draw out confessions of secret sins from the penitents:
+Now, this is a tool used by most cults: to break down the self-respect of their members by persuading them to share their most innermost secrets.
+Priests are mandated to resort to different tactics to draw out confessions of secret sins from the penitent:

 “It is necessary that the confessor should know everything on which he has to exercise his judgement.
 Let him then, with wisdom and subtlety, interrogate the sinners on the sins which they may ignore, or conceal through shame” (St. John of Capistrano, The Mirror of the Clergy, 351).

 He probes her mind with questions to hear all the details.
-It’s a two way thing.
-Through these questions, the lady’s mind is polluted with sexual ideas she might not have imagined before, while the priest’s mind becomes a reservoir for the filthy stories and images such acts bring.
-He is titillated by the sexually graphic details he hears.
+It’s a two-way thing.
+Through these questions, the lady’s mind is polluted with sexual ideas she might not have imagined before, while the priest’s mind becomes a reservoir for filthy images.
+Unless he is dead below the belt, he’s titillated by the sexually graphic details he hears.